27 May 2013

 26 December 2021

-I've always been one to root for the underdog.
-Being a Virginia football fan, hell, that's usually what I'm doing anyway.
-Go, Cavs!
-I have the tendency to think along those same lines even when it comes to a shopping mall preferences.
-There's just something about those obscure, secondary places within a community that have since been overshadowed by a more sophisticated, newer and flashier competitor with their newfangled natural lighting, climate control, and ADA compliance that just completely captures me.
+I've always been one to root for the underdog, even when it comes to shopping malls.
+There's just something about those obscure, secondary retail centers within a community that have since been overshadowed by a more sophisticated, newer and flashier competitor with their newfangled natural lighting, climate control, and ADA compliance that just completely captures me.
 It's this predisposition that causes me to pull for Washington Square's success over that of Eastland Mall.
 The very same impulse leads me to carry an admiration for Pembroke Mall even though Lynnhaven Mall was the vast majority's preferred destination.
-And this mindset makes me far more fond of Chattanooga's Northgate Mall than its bustling rival Hamilton Place.
+And this mindset makes me far fonder of Chattanooga's Northgate Mall than its bustling rival Hamilton Place.

 Northgate Mall Mallmanac, ca. 1997.
 View the full PDF version here.